 The Attorney General blocked an ad campaign by Copley Advertising, which a Christian organization hired to geofence around women’s clinics, that would target women in the waiting room or nearby anti-abortion ads.

 However, despite the security questions, it doesn’t look like geofences will soon lose popularity.
-According to a MarketsandMarkets press release, the geofencing industry is expected to grow by more than 27 percent by 2022, driven by “technological advances in the use of spatial data and an increase in applications across many industry verticals.”
+According to Future Market Insights, the geofencing industry is anticipated to reach US$ 9,596.6 Million in 2032, driven by technological advances in the use of spatial data and an increase in applications across many industry verticals.

 What is Geofencing Used For?